Hello Sweet Friend:

-And that’s exactly what you need as you venture to create or maintain a healthy lifestyle:
+And that’s exactly what you need when you’re creating or maintaining a healthy lifestyle.

-A foundation of self love and a desire to care for and protect you well-being (even if it means being flexible sometimes).
+You deserve a foundation of self love that promotes a desire to care for and protect your well-being (even if it means being flexible sometimes).
 If your intentions exist from a deep sense of love and respect for yourself, your actions and choices will come from a loving place.
-And your flexible healthy lifestyle will always have your best interests at heart, which is truly what it’s all about.
+And your flexible healthy lifestyle will always have your best interests at heart.
+Even when your best interests are changing.
+And that’s truly what it’s all about.

 Health and love,

-Thought of the day: Be patient and kind to yourself as you build a lifestyle that supports your well-being.
+Thought of the day: Be patient and kind to yourself.

 Ms. Health-Esteem wouldn’t be possible without you!
 I’m so grateful that you make it possible for me to share free weekly self-love, self-care and healthy lifestyle inspiration.
 Thank you!